• Skip to primary navigation

 I use the little mini sweet peppers that come in a pack, but you can use a bell pepper if you prefer.

-Turn the stove or Ninja Foodi on medium high heat and place 2-3 tsp of oil (I used olive oil) in the skillet or inner pot.
+Turn the stove or Ninja Foodi on medium high heat and place 2-3 teaspoon of oil (I used olive oil) in the skillet or inner pot.
 Allow the oil to heat up and add the onions and peppers.
 In the video, I added the onions and browned them slightly and then added the peppers.
 Either way is fine.

 Season the onions and pepper with a little salt and pepper and sauté just 1-2 minutes or until the onions get a little brown.